edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-02-24-virtual-training-tips-for-trainers.md

 Action: Use a survey to gather anonymous feedback to make your virtual trainings even better.

-{% picture blog blog/2021-02-24-virtual-training-tips-for-trainers02.jpg --alt Gather anonymous feedback after to make your virtual training even better %}
+{% picture "blog/2021/2021-02-24-virtual-training-tips-for-trainers02.jpg" , "Gather anonymous feedback after to make your virtual training even better" %}

 ## 5 creative virtual training ideas to try